cms-sw/cmssw/Alignment/OfflineValidation/README_DMR.md

-maxevents | 1 | Maximum number of events before cmsRun terminates. maxtracks | 1 | Maximum number of tracks per event before next event is processed. trackcollection | "generalTracks" | Track collection to be specified here, e.g. "ALCARECOTkAlMuonIsolated" or "ALCARECOTkAlMinBias" ...
+maxevents | 1 | Maximum number of events before cmsRun terminates. maxtracks | 1 | Maximum number of tracks per event before next event is processed. trackcollection | "generalTracks" | Track collection to be specified here, e.g. "ALCARECOTkAlMuonIsolated" or "ALCARECOTkAlMinBias" ... tthrbuilder | "WithAngleAndTemplate" | Specify TTRH Builder usePixelQualityFlag | True | Use pixel quality flag? cosmicsZeroTesla | False | Is this validation for cosmics with zero magnetic field? vertexcollection | "offlinePrimaryVertices" | Specify vertex collection to be used.

 #Merge DMR job
 Its name do not need to match single job name but option `singles` must list all single jobs to be merged.
 Needs to be specified in order to run averaged/trends jobs.
+DMR merged plot style can be adjusted from global plotting style (see `Alignment/OfflineValidation/test/example_DMR_full.yaml`)

 Variable | Default value | Explanation/Options
 -------- | ------------- | --------------------